w3f/research/docs/polkadot/Parachain Allocation.md

 Advantages:
 - bidders submit serious bids from the beginning
 - we prevent overbidding and snipping (this can harm total revenue for the seller, but this is not an objective for us)
 - weaker bidders have a chance to win in the auction, which encourages participation.
-However, note that we do not have a comlteltey random close and the bidder still needs to be the best bidder among all bids in an entire given block for the least.
-For example, if the first block is the closing block, the bidders needs to be a winner amoung the bids in that block.
+However, note that we do not have a completely random close and the bidder still needs to be the best bidder among all bids in an entire given block for the least.
+For example, if the first block is the closing block, the bidders need to be a winner among the bids in that block.
 This means that if high bids are in the first blocks, weaker bidders do not have much chance anymore.
 TODO: does a weakly dominant strategy of English auctions still hold for our extension?

 By allowing for an n-sided market to determine the cost of connecting to the system, we ensure a weakly dominant Nash-equilibrium between the actors in question and allow for appropriate valuation of connecting to the system.